kanidm/kanidm/book/src/developers/designs/application_passwords.md

 Since application passwords are related to applications, on delete of an application all entries that have a bound application password should be removed from user accounts.
+The associated group will be automatically deleted too.

 ### Access controls

-The IDM administrators group can manage the applications and user's application passwords.
+The "Application administrators" group will manage the applications, and applications will allow "managed by" so that they can have delegated administration.

-Users can manage their own application passwords.
+The "Application user passwords administrators" group will be able to list the users's application passwords and delete them but only the users will be able to, additionally to listing and deleting, self-create their own application passwords.

 ### LDAP

+As application passwords will replace binding with UNIX passwords, the set-ldap-allow-unix-password-bind domain setting will be removed.

+The rootdse needs to be extended to include the applications as additional naming contexts.

 The bind DN regular expression needs to adjusted to detect and determine the bind dn if it is related to an application or not.
-The application bind dn regular expression will capture the user name, the label and the application name.
+The application bind dn regular expression will capture the user name, and the application name.

-The rootdse needs to be extended to include the applications as additional naming contexts.

 If the session is related to an application we should only accept application passwords in the bind.
-The user needs to be a member of the application.
+The user needs to be a member of the associated application group.
 Binds to an application password must be limited by account validity and expiration.

 We need to add a cache of available applications for lookup.

 (NOTE: Caching and reload needs more explanation)

+An application can bind with its api-token because the application may need to search LDAP with elevated read permissions.

 ### kanidm CLI

-The `kanidm` command line tool will be extended with the following commands to manage the applications:
+The `kanidm` command line tool will be extended to satisfy the following configuration requirements:

-* kanidm application create <NAME>
-* kanidm application delete <NAME>
-* kanidm application list
+* List applications

-* kanidm application get <NAME>
+* Create an application

-* kanidm application add-members <NAME> <MEMBER> ... <MEMBER>
+* Delete an application

-* kanidm application remove-members <NAME> <MEMBER> ... <MEMBER>
+* Manage the application api-token

-* kanidm application list-members
+* List application passwords

-* kanidm application set-members <NAME> <MEMBER> ... <MEMBER>
+* Create application password

-* kanidm application purge-members <NAME>
+* Delete application password

-If possible, implementation will reuse group command line arguments handling.

-The `kanidm` command line tool will be extended with the following commands to manage the application passwords:
+The application associated group will be managed with the existing `group` sub-commands.

-* kanidm person application-password create <ACCOUNT_ID> <APP_ID> <LABEL>
-* kanidm person application-password delete <ACCOUNT_ID> <UUID>
-* kanidm person application-password list <ACCOUNT_ID>

-Same commands will be available for "self".